This course is only available for students in the BA International Studies who have successfully completed the second year elective course.

 The number of participants is limited to 8.

-This particular seminar focuses on questions of governance, political communication, public administration, and media in the People's Republic of China, the Republic of China on Taiwan, and the Special Administrative Region of Hong Kong; the thesis classes emphasise research methods like discourse analysis, visual communication analysis, and media studies, with a particular emphasis on digital communication.
-Thesis topics may include any subject related to politics or media in what is sometimes called “Greater China”.
+The supervisor’s research focuses on social developments and change, political communication and propaganda, and media in the PRC, with minor attention for Taiwan and Hong Kong; his thesis classes emphasize research methods like visual communication analysis and media studies, with a particular emphasis on political communication in its widest sense.
+Thesis topics may include any subject related to politics or media in East Asia, but preferably in the PRC.